Identity Theft Attorney — Restore Your Name

 Receive compensation for violations

-But the aftermath is often worse: Credit bureaus and banks often refuse to believe you.
+But the aftermath is often worse: credit bureaus and banks often refuse to believe you.
 They treat you like the criminal, refusing to remove the fraudulent charges even after you provide a police report.
+You dispute the accounts, wait 30 days, and get a form letter saying the fraud has been "verified" as yours.

 This is illegal.
 Under the Fair Credit Reporting Act (FCRA), you have the right to have fraudulent information permanently blocked from your credit report.
-If they fail to do this, Hyslip Legal sues them to force the correction and get you compensation.
+If Equifax, Experian, or TransUnion fail to do this, Hyslip Legal sues them to force the correction and get you compensation — at no cost to you.

-- Block the Information: They must stop reporting the fraudulent accounts within 4 business days.
+- Block the Information: They must stop reporting the fraudulent accounts within 4 business days of receiving your report.

-- Notify Furnishers: They must tell the banks and debt collectors to stop reporting the debt.
+- Notify Furnishers: They must tell the banks and debt collectors that reported the fraudulent accounts to stop reporting them.

-If they keep reporting the fraud after you've followed the steps, they are liable for damages.
+If they keep reporting the fraud after you've provided an Identity Theft Report and followed the steps, they are violating federal law.
 We make them pay.

 Is this happening to you?